 This is a testament to the high quality of Osprey’s products and also Osprey’s company ethics.
 They truly create quality backpacks, and their number one goal is taking care of their customer base.

 However, note that there are some exceptions to the All-Mighty Guarantee.
-They will not fix accidental damage, hard use, wear & tear or damp related damage.
-Still, it’s a lot better than most guarantees on the market.
+They will not fix accidental damage, hard use, wear & tear or damp-related damage.
+Still, it’s a lot better than most guarantees on the market and another plus point for the Osprey Skarab 30.

 Osprey Skarab 30 Price